 This is located over the fan impeller.
-Refer to Figure A1-1 in Appendix A1 towards the back of this manual.
+Refer to Section 11.8 (burner components).

-With the burner air inlet cover already removed:
+With the Burner air inlet cover already removed:

 - 1. Unscrew and remove the four screws and remove the fan housing from the burner. - 2.
 Check and clean the fan impeller and remove any debris, leaves, hair, fluff etc. - 3.
 Check the fan housing is clean and clean as required. - Check the rubber seal around the fan housing.
-Replace if damaged or missing. - Re-fit the fan housing to the burner and secure with the four screws. - Re-fit the air inlet cover to the burner and secure with the two screws
+Replace if damaged or missing. - Re-fit the fan housing to the burner and secure with the four screws. - Check the air adjuster disc (Combi 21 only).
+Refer to Section 11.6 for details. - Re-fit the air inlet cover to the burner and secure with the two screws.